 Sam Jackenthal was an internationally-ranked freestyle skier and competitive inline rollerblader.
-More importantly, he was a generous, fun-loving individual with a great sense of community.
+More importantly, he was a generous, fun-loving individual that lived his life with an incredibly strong sense of self-identity, purpose, character and connection to community.

 As a toddler, Sam loved to fly - jumping off rocks and furniture, challenging physics by riding the stairs in a laundry basket, and landing his first backflip on inline skates at age eight.